Services in Sallatunturi Area

 - Within the Sallatunturi Area there are information boards at Salmijoki Ravine, Kaunisharju parking area, Salla Reindeer Park, at Sallatunturi Ski Resort and at Aihkipetsi day-trip hut.
 The information boards have text in Finnish and English.

-- For further information on the Sallatunturi Are contact Naava Pyhä-Luosto Visitor Centre and Korvatunturi Visitor Centre.
+- For further information on the Sallatunturi Are contact Naava Pyhä-Luosto Visitor Centre.

 Services Offered by Enterprises and Organisations in the Sallatunturi Area